What is ReligionWriter.com? Is it a blog?

 What does “whole-grain journalism” mean?

-This is a half-serious term Andrea made up.
-The phrase occurred to her while she was interviewing media expert Andrew Nachison, who referred to traditional news articles as “highly refined products,” for which a journalist collects, processes and polishes an enormous amount of raw material.
+This is a half-serious term I made up.
+The phrase occurred to me while I was interviewing media expert Andrew Nachison, who referred to traditional news articles as “highly refined products,” for which a journalist collects, processes and polishes an enormous amount of raw material.
 Whole-grain journalism, then, offers more direct access to that raw material.

 Who is the target audience?